Home Financial Education Debt Snowball vs. Debt Avalanche: Which Strategy Works Best?

 • There is less time until you successfully pay off a debt, which could encourage you to continue paying off your larger debts.

-• Paying off a smaller debt frees up funds to use toward paying off your larger debts, meaning you may be able to pay off your debt using increasingly larger payments each month.
+• Paying off a smaller debt frees up funds to use toward paying off your larger debts.
+You may thus be able to pay off debt using increasingly larger payments each month.

 Cons of the Debt Snowball Method